Naangu Suvargal: Production

 Naangu Suvargal was directed by K. Balachander who also wrote the story and dialogue.
 It was produced by V. S. Sharma and P. S. Mani under Screen Entertainment, and was Balachander's first colour venture, as well the second collaboration between Jaishankar and Ravichandran as actors.
+Srividya portrayed a visually impaired character for which she had to wear contact lenses.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, with lyrics by Kannadasan.

 Release and reception

 Naangu Suvargal was released on 6 February 1971, and was a commercial failure.
 T. G. Vaidyanathan of Film World described it as a "re-do" of V. Shantaram's Do Aankhen Barah Haath (1957) as it dealt with rehabilitation of criminals.